-No matter how much, and how hard you work to make WooCommerce fast – your site’s speed will always be limited by the speed of your hosting.
+No matter how much and how hard you work to make WooCommerce fast – your site’s speed will always be limited by the speed of your hosting.
 Therefore, you should choose the fastest hosting you can get hold of.
 Our hosting is proven to be the fastest, and we are delivering continuous speed improvements and optimization that ensure that you at all times get the fastest possible hosting.

 We have built the World’s fastest hosting by solving the problems at the right places and saving resources and time wherever possible – instead of adding more technology (read: bad make-up) to the stack.
 This means that it is simpler to develop and maintain solutions on Servebolt, but also dramatically faster than alternatives.
 If you are having trouble with a slow WooCommerce, you should check out our hosting for WooCommerce.

-Database performance is specifically important when choosing a host for E-commerce.
+Database performance is specifically important when choosing a host for eCommerce.
 Shops are always heavy on databases, so faster database reads mean faster performance in your shop.
 It’s also crucial to choose hosting that does not depend on caching to perform.
-Hosting that depends on caching, will at some point deliver bad performance to someone, because it’s impossible to cache everything – and caches need to refresh quite often.
+Hosting that depends on caching will, at some point, deliver bad performance to someone because it’s impossible to cache everything – and caches need to refresh quite often.
 An example is a cart.
 The cart can not be cached, and should not be cached – and is a vital part of any e-commerce store.
 A slow cart or checkout will have a great impact on your conversion rate.

 Run As Little Code As Possible

-Every piece of code you implement on your site has at some point an impact on how fast a page loads.
+Every piece of code you implement on your site has, at some point, an impact on how fast a page loads.
 It is always a great idea to run less code to make the performance in WooCommerce faster.
-If you write the code yourself, you must make sure to write proper checks for whether or not to run specific pieces of code, and in what context.
-A simple example is that it’s very important to not run code that is only necessary for the product page, on the category pages.
+If you write the code yourself, you must make sure to write proper checks for whether or not to run specific pieces of code and in what context.
+A simple example is that it’s very important not to run code that is only necessary for the product page on the category pages.
 Doing so is a very common mistake.